Dimension-5 baryon-number violation in low-scale Pati-Salam: Minimal setup

-however $\mathrm{U}(1)_{G}$ is present only when $\mu = 0$, and therefore throughout the remaining discussion we will assume that only $J$ remains a global symmetry of the Lagrangian.
-Baryon- and lepton-number can be identified with different linear combinations of $J$ and the diagonal generator of $\mathrm{SU}(4)$, which we call $T$.
-The normalisation of $T$ is chosen such that $Y = T_{3R} + T/2$, \textit{i.e.} such that $T = B - L$.
+Baryon- and lepton-number can be identified with different linear combinations of $J$ and the diagonal generator of $\mathrm{SU}(4)$ that commutes with the unbroken $\mathrm{SU}(3)$ subgroup, which we call $T$.
+The normalisation of $T$ is chosen such that $Y = T_{3R} + T/2$, \textit{i.e.} such that $T \equiv B - L$.
 We find